kasparas-ban/torch-nextjs/README.md

 - [ ] Implement item "done" action
 - [ ] Implement item "remove" action
 - [x] Implement email waiting list
+- [ ] Make so that the item list pathname could be /tasks or /dreams

 Nice to have